Stock market today: Drops for Big Tech pull Wall Street lower as bitcoin touches all-time high

 NEW YORK (AP) — U.S. stocks are falling further from their records on Tuesday as drops for Big Tech weigh on Wall Street.

-The S&P 500 was 0.8% lower in midday trading and on track for a second straight drop after closing last week at an all-time high.
-The Dow Jones Industrial Average was down 236 points, or 0.6%, as of 11 a.m.
-Eastern time, and the Nasdaq composite was 1.7% lower.
+The S&P 500 was 0.9% lower in afternoon trading and on track for a second straight drop after closing last week at an all-time high.
+The Dow Jones Industrial Average was down 280 points, or 0.7%, as of 12:41 p.m.
+Eastern time, and the Nasdaq composite was 1.5% lower.

 Apple's drop of 2.7% was one of the heaviest weights on the market.
 It's been struggling on worries about sluggish iPhone sales in China, where tough competition and a faltering overall economy are challenging it.